We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Our Ratings: Ease of Use 5/5; Odor Control 5/5; Durability 5/5; Noise 3/5; Value 4.6/5

 The Vego Kitchen Composter is the latest innovation from Vego, known for its range of gardening products, including raised garden beds and reel hoses.
-I’ve tested numerous electric composters, and Vego’s model excels in design, ease of use, quality of compost produced, and smart features.
-Compact and sleek, it fits easily under the kitchen sink or on a countertop, providing a discreet method for recycling kitchen scraps.
+We’ve tested numerous electric composters, and Vego’s model excels in design, ease of use, compost quality, and smart features.
+Compact and sleek, it fits easily under the kitchen sink or on a countertop, offering a discreet way to recycle kitchen scraps.
 Thanks to its effective filtration system, it works without generating odors, making it simple to operate—just add your food scraps, and it handles the rest.
 Although it doesn’t accept meat, dairy, or fibrous vegetables (similar to other composters), it efficiently processes most household organic waste.

-The composter machine’s efficiency is remarkable, offering four modes so that users can choose the ideal setting for their needs.
-I primarily use the eco mode, which breaks down food in just a few hours, then add the byproduct to my outdoor composting bin to complete the composting process.
-However, if you need ready-to-use compost, adding Vego Tabs accelerates the decomposition process.
+We were impressed by this composter machine’s efficiency, with four modes that let users choose the ideal setting for their needs.
+We mostly use the eco mode (which breaks down food in just a few hours), then add the byproduct to our outdoor composting bin to complete the composting process.
+However, if you need ready-to-use compost, adding Vego Tabs will accelerate the decomposition process.

-The only downside is the lid; while its glass construction lets you monitor the process, the handle is difficult to operate.
-But overall, the Vego Kitchen Composter is an excellent choice for anyone looking to start or upgrade their composting setup, combining user-friendliness with effective waste management.
+The only downside is the lid.
+While its glass construction lets you monitor the process, the handle is difficult to operate.
+But overall, the Vego Kitchen Composter is an excellent choice for anyone looking to start or upgrade their composting setup.

 Get the Vego electric composter at Amazon or Vego.